premaseem/docker/README.md

-# docker repo
+# ci-twilio-proxy
-This is repo has several docker files in different folders, which can used on build and push images on need basis.
+Squid docker file would be used as Twilio proxy to leverage the tunneling capability.
+The docker images would be deployed to Elastic Container Register on AWS.